yunusesergun/yesergun.fpga.dev/README.md

 create_hw_axi_txn $bram_wt [get_hw_axis hw_axi_1] -type write -address $addr_bram -data {0x01020304 0x05060708 090a0b0c 0d0e0f10} -len 4 -force
 run_hw_axi [get_hw_axi_txns $bram_wt]
 ```

+In the above commands, unlike the AXI-Lite setting, there are `-len 4` and multiple data values next to the `-data` part.
+The `-len` parameter specifies the number of data to be written/read.
+The `-data` parameter specifies the data to be written to the relevant addresses in address order.
+In the example above, the value `0x01020304` is written to the first address (`0xC0000000` address).

 After running the commands, the TCL lines will look like this: